Insight Tarot - iOS App

 • Built a Gemini GEM interactive agent, successfully producing multi-card summarizations that incorporated reading type, card variables, query, and user focus

-• Refined the freemium-to-subscriber model through research
+• Refined the freemium-to-subscriber model for mvp

-In Progress
+In Progress - June

 AI summarization for multi-card readings will be gated behind a subscription.
 The app will be free to install, with single-card Daily Guidance as the freemium entry point.
 Monetization is supported by inline ads and a subscription upsell for multi-card readings.